databrickslabs/ucx/README.md

 ```
 After [`create-table-mapping` command](#create-table-mapping-command) is executed, you can run this command to have the required UC catalogs and schemas created.
 This command is supposed to be run before migrating tables to UC using [table migration process](#Table-Migration).
+Catalog & Schema ACL:
+create-catalogs-schemas cmd also applies any catalog and schema ACL from existing clusters.
+For Azure it checks if there are any interactive cluster or sql warehouse which has service principals configured to access storage.
+It maps the storage account to the tables which has external location on those storage account created and grants USAGE access to
+the schema and catalog if at least one such table is migrated to it.
+For AWS, it checks any instance profiles mapped to the interactive cluster or sql warehouse.
+It checks the mapping of instance profiles
+to the bucket.
+It then maps the bucket to the tables which has external location on those bucket created and grants USAGE access to
+the schema and catalog if at least one such table is migrated to it.
 [[back to top](#databricks-labs-ucx)]

 ## `migrate-tables` command